alexgorbatchev/run-when-changed/README.md

 ### Executing multiple commands

+Having more than one `exec` passed per `watch` will execute multiple commands per file when there's a change event.

 ```
 $ run-when-changed --watch "**/*.js" --exec "ls -la %s" --exec "chmod +x %s"
 ```

 ### Watching multiple globs

+You can `watch` multiple globs and execute commands specific to each glob.

 ```
 $ run-when-changed \